Montana’s End-of-Life Registry

 - Living wills and advance directives: Tools for medical wishes (Mayo Clinic)

 - Health Care Power of Attorney and Related Documents (MSU Extension Service)

 How to File an Advance Directive

 You cannot file or change an advance directive online.
 To register a directive, you must be at least 18 years of age.

 - Complete your advance directive.
-You may use the directive form or any other version that meets the requirements specified in Montana law.
+You may use the My Choices Advance Directive form (Spanish version) or any other version that meets the requirements specified in Montana law.
 Regardless of the format, directives must be signed by two witnesses.

-- Complete the Montana End-of-Life Consumer Registration Agreement.
+- Complete the Montana End-of-Life Consumer Registration Agreement form (Spanish version).
 Section B allows you to specify the level of privacy you want for your personal information.
 If you do not indicate which option you want, you will be assigned the standard privacy level:

 - Standard privacy – allows access by the person who filed the directive, registered health care providers and anyone with that person’s Social Security number, birth date and mother’s maiden name, or with the name and access code.